lilianabraescu/Developing-Data-Products-The-best-Canadian-state-to-live/README.md

 This is an example of Shiny web app with associated supporting documentation, aiming to answer to the following question:

-**What is the best Canadian state to live, acording to the desired salary?**
+**What is the best Canadian state to live, according to the desired salary?**

 User can **Enter the desired salary**, and after hitting **Submit**, the dashboard will show number of tax filers per each province which obtained that salary.
 In addition, user can see other important information obtained from data manipulations: **Income per Source**, **Income per Range**, as well as three Key Performance Indicator (KPI), namely **Top Income Range**, **Total Number of Tax Filers**, top **Predicted Income** per source.